marine-predators-group/cams-nb/drafts/2019-04-16-Metagenome-Assemblies---P.generosa-Water-Samples-Trimmed-HiSeqX-Data-Using-Megahit-on-Mox-to-Compare-pH-Treatments.md

   - Miscellaneous
 ---

 A report involving our work on the geoduck water metagenomics is due later this week and our in-depth analysis for this project using [Anvi'o](http://merenlab.org/software/anvio/) is likely to require at least another week to complete.
 Even though we have a [broad overview of the metagenomic taxa present in these water samples](https://robertslab.github.io/sams-notebook/2019/03/25/Metagenomics-Taxonomic-Diversity-from-Geoduck-Water-with-BLASTn-and-Krona-Plots.html), we don't have data in a format for comparing across samples/treatments.
-So, I initiated our simplified pipeline (MEGAHIT > MetaGeneMark > KronaTools) for examining our metagenomic data of the two treatments:
+So, I initiated our simplified pipeline (MEGAHIT > MetaGeneMark > BLASTn > KronaTools) for examining our metagenomic data of the two treatments:

 - pH=7.1